SkyBlueRW/SkyBlueRW.github.io/_posts/2024-05-30-investment-research-environment.md

 ### Where it begins <a name="beg"></a>

 The idea emerged a couple of years ago when I started to have some research results and hoped to do more!
 Wouldn't it be amazing to have a system to scale on monitoring existing research results and facilitating new research?
 As much as I hate to admit, investment research, is not only about the excitement of thinking and experimenting with solution of puzzles.
-There is also a quite heavy aspects of data cleaning, post research update.
+There is also a quite heavy aspects of data cleaning, monitoring, tuning etc...

 I have dedicated some time every once a while to the development of this system imagined in the next couple of years.
 I got to say, there is a distinct kind of fun from the development than from a research project.
 In research, the excitement a lot of time is from finally understanding something or figuring out a solution, the aspiration arrives as a nice surprise after reading and verifying into the data.
 While when it comes to development, the joy of satisfaction arives gradually.
 With every line of new codes written, I feel I get a little bit close to this.